whoisdinanath/amc-using-cnn-lstm/README.md

 In wireless communication, signals are modulated (encoded) in different ways.
 This project uses deep learning to automatically recognize which modulation technique is being used in a signal - kind of like teaching a computer to "listen" and identify different types of radio signals.

-We built a system that can identify 24 different modulation types from real radio signals, even when the signals are noisy.
+We built a system that can identify 10 different modulation types from real radio signals, even when the signals are noisy.
 The system uses a combination of CNN (for recognizing patterns) and LSTM (for understanding sequences over time) neural networks.
+We trained it on a mixed dataset combining custom-generated signals with the RadioML dataset.

 ## Key Features